ritik-raj-15/Octa-Hack-2019/README.md

 * [Images](#images)

 ## General info
-This project is for farmer and buyer of crops.
+This project is for the farmers and buyers of crops.

 ## Technologies
 Project is created with: